dr-jpk/weather-forecast/final_report.md

 Overall, the model with dropout and 3 days of data performed slightly better than the model with dropout and 4 days of data in terms of accuracy and classification metrics.
 However, the differences are relatively small, and further analysis or experimentation may be required to draw definitive conclusions.

 ## Random Forest Classifier
 The same random forest classifier that was used in the previous modeling section was used again with the new preprocessing.
-Also a hyperparameter optimization by cross-validation (GridSearchCV of sklearn) was carried out, but no significant improvement over the default hyperparameter settings was found.
+Also, a hyperparameter optimization by cross-validation (GridSearchCV of sklearn) was carried out, but no significant improvement over the default hyperparameter settings was found.
-The model was fitted to all 5 preprocessin constellations:
+The model was fitted to all 5 preprocessing constellations:
 - weighted-average metric: correlation
     - threshold: 0.3
     - threshold: 0.5